 In obtaining the value of the enterprise for use in EV multiples, we encounter the following common mistakes:

-1. Not including all equity related claims
+1. Not including all equity-related claims

 Enterprise value should include the value of all equity related claims.
 Market capitalisation of common stock is easy, but many companies issue other equity instruments, the fair value of which also needs to be identified and included in EV.
-This includes other share classes such as certain preference shares, derivatives classified as equity and employee stock options.
+This includes other share classes such as certain preference shares, share warrants, other derivatives classified as equity and employee stock options.
 Also, as discussed earlier do not forget non-controlling interests, including put options held by minority shareholders.

 For many companies, equity claims other than common shares are either zero or not material.
 However, this is not always the case.
 It is important that you check and make efforts to include the fair value of all equity claims in EV calculations.